 Let's face it.
 If you're a sniper and you're spotted you're probably as good as dead, especially if the guy who spotted you alerts his entire squad.
 You may be an excellent long-range fighter, but there's not much you can do when the enemy closes the distance and assaults your position with automatic weapons.

 The purpose of a sniper's camouflage is to keep him alive while he gathers intelligence and picks off enemy combatants.
 How the sniper decides to camouflage himself is solely left to his discretion.
-Each environment may call for a different type of camouflage.
+Each environment may call for a different type of camouflage and tactical gear.

 For example, if you're fighting in a wooded environment then you should camouflage yourself with sticks and leaves.
 If you're fighting in a snowy environment, then an all-white Ghillie suit will be your best friend.